Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddVortexRpc.rst

                 It will know what else needs updating after the insert (IE, The observable)

                 Notice the :code:`deferToThread=True` argument in :code:`@vortexRPC`?
-                Because this code is blocking code, not written for twised, we need to defer it to a thread so it doesn't block twisteds main reactor.
+                Because this code is blocking code, not written for twisted, we need to defer it to a thread so it doesn't block twisteds main reactor.

                 As it's no longer in the twisted thread, all the code in this method